Admissibility and rectification of colored symmetric operads: Applications

 This defines a nonsymmetric operad in $\V$.
 Its algebras in $\C^{W \x W}$ are precisely \emph{$\C$-enriched categories with $W$ as objects}.
 More generally, given a nonsymmetric operad $O$ in $\V$, one can also consider the nonsymmetric operad $\CatOp^O_W$, which is given by replacing $1_\V=\Ass_n$ in the previous formula by~$O_n$.
 Algebras over this operad can be called \emph{$\V$-enriched $O$-twisted categories}.
 Typically, $O$ is taken to be $\Ai$.
 In this case we speak of \emph{$\V$-enriched $\Ai$-categories}, i.e., composition is not strictly associative, but rather associative up to coherent higher homotopies.

 The following lemma is an immediate application of the results on admissibility and rectification.
 Up to a minor expository difference (see \refre{explain.assumptions}), the admissibility statement is the same as Muro's \cite[Corollaries 10.4,~10.5]{Muro:Homotopy}.
-The rectification result in loc.~cit.\ uses in addition the left properness of $\C$.
+The rectification result there uses in addition the left properness of $\C$.

 \coro If $\C$ is h-monoidal, then all (nonsymmetric) operads in~$\V$ are admissible.
-In particular, the operad $\CatOp^O_W$ is admissible, so $O$-twisted $\C$-enriched categories with $W$ as the set of objects and functors that induce identity on objects carry a model structure whose weak equivalences and fibrations are those $\C$-enriched functors $F\colon\D\to\mathcal E$ that induce weak equivalences, respectively fibrations in~$\C$:
+In particular, the operad $\CatOp^O_W$ is admissible, so $O$-twisted $\C$-enriched categories with $W$ as the set of objects and functors that induce identity on objects carry a model structure whose weak equivalences and fibrations are those $\C$-enriched functors $F\colon\D\to\mathcal E$ that induce weak equivalences, respectively, fibrations in~$\C$:

 for all objects $D=F(D)$~and~$D'=F(D')$ in~$\Ob(\D)=\Ob(\mathcal E)=W$.

 If $\C$ is in addition flat over the levels $\varphi_n$ ($n \ge 0$) of some weak equivalence $\varphi\colon O \r P$ of nonsymmetric operads in~$\V$, there is a Quillen equivalence of $O$- and $P$-twisted $\C$-enriched categories (both with $W$ as objects):